johnkntran/basic-elasticsearch/README.md

 # basic-elasticsearch
-A basic demonstration of using ElasticSearch to render search results.
+A basic demonstration of using Elasticsearch to render search results.

 ## Installation